 The 2016 Classic Flap Bag (Lambskin and gold metal) price is $4,900.00.

-Karl Lagerfeld suggests this with a new interpretation of boyish charm saying, “Chanel used men’s underwear to make dresses; she had this boyish attitude, in fact, it is the very spirit of Chanel.
-She got it from Boy Capel, the great love of her life, which incidentally, explains why the new bag is called the Boy Chanel”.
+Karl Lagerfeld suggests this with a new interpretation of boyish charm: “Chanel used men’s underwear to make dresses; she had this boyish attitude.
+It is the very spirit of Chanel.
+She got it from Boy Capel, the great love of her life, which incidentally explains why the new bag is called the Boy Chanel.”

 Chanel's Iconic Bags: The Boy Bag